paulrobertlloyd/paulrobertlloyd-v3/source/essays/_pages/dissertation-07.markdown

 That is not to say that the hearts identity was universally appropriate, as was proven in the LWT region.
 With a long-standing reputation as the region for producing the majority of the networks weekend entertainment, and in London exclusively seen as an identity for the weekend, the hearts theme in its original format just didn't fit.
 A more appropriate version was devised in which a camera panned across a video wall showing clips from the pervious hearts idents as well as LWT branding.
 The music was also changed to be far more upbeat.

-{% figure class:'figure--4up', caption:'Figure 29: The heart sequences weren't appropriate for the LWT region, where it was given a more livelier treatment' %}
+{% figure 4up "Figure 29: The heart sequences weren't appropriate for the LWT region, where it was given a more livelier treatment" %}
 ![LWT 'Videowall' ident, 2000](/assets/images/essays/dissertation/figure-29a.png)
 ![LWT 'Videowall' ident, 2000](/assets/images/essays/dissertation/figure-29b.png)
 ![LWT 'Videowall' ident, 2000](/assets/images/essays/dissertation/figure-29c.png)